-IV.
-VOLUNTEER PROGRAM:
+V. VOLUNTEER PROGRAM:

 The Learning Center has a robust volunteer program to help improve the academic performance of the students.
+During the year, 17 volunteers worked with our students in various academic and non-academic areas contributing a total of 877 hours.
 We thank all the volunteers and the volunteer organizations that helped us in this program.

-V. FACILITY / INFRASTRUCTURE:
+VI.
+FACILITY / INFRASTRUCTURE:

 The Learning Center has a total built area of 74,000 Square feet to house 31 classrooms from Kindergarten to Grade 12.
-This facility also includes Physics, Chemistry & Biology Labs, Junior & Senior Technology Hub, facility and the Administration area.

-Junior & Senior Library, A.V. room, Teacher Resource room, Staff room, Art & Music room, Medical room,

-Special Education room, Language Lab, Dining Hall & Kitchen, Open Air Auditorium, Bathing and Laundry
+This facility also includes Physics, Chemistry & Biology Labs, Junior & Senior Technology Hub, Junior & Senior Library, A.V. room, Teacher Resource room, Staff room, Art & Music room, Medical room, Special Education room, Language Lab, Dining Hall & Kitchen, Open Air Auditorium, Bathing and Laundry facility and the Administration area.